 Head to the Museum of Modern Art and go to its rooftop terrace if you want 360-degree views of the whole area.

-- You want a convenient base in Nice and are not concerned with crowds, Watching the world go by appeals to you, You don’t need to be on the beach.
+Stay in Garibaldi if You want a convenient base in Nice and are not concerned with crowds, Watching the world go by appeals to you, You don’t need to be on the beach.

 If you are looking for an exclusive district in Nice close to the beach, shopping, and the Old Town, you will find it in Carre d’Or.
-It is in the heart of the city and bordered with the Victor Hugo Boulevard to the north, the Promenade des Anglais south, Jean Medecin Avenue to the east and Gambetta Boulevard to the west.
+It is in the heart of the city and bordered with the Victor Hugo Boulevard to the north, the Promenade des Anglais south, Jean Medecin Avenue to the east, and Gambetta Boulevard to the west.

 Several of Nice’s most famous streets and avenues are within Carre d’Or that you should certainly visit if you cannot afford it as a base.

 Carre d’Or has well-connected public transportation, within walking distance to the tramway on Place Massena, and the main Nice-Ville train station and Old Town.